General information

 Public information session

 This half-day meeting is open to anyone interested in finding out about adoption.
-It provides general and legal information about the two adoption programs: regular adoption and permanent foster families.
+It provides general and legal information about the two adoption programs: regular adoption and mixed bank foster families.

 The meetings are held as needed.
-There are generally 12 per year.
+There are generally 12 per year in French and 2 or 3 in English per year.

 Pre-screening interview

-The purpose of the pre-screening interview is to identify any major obstacles to the parents’ adoption plans.
+The purpose of the pre-screening interview is to identify any major obstacles to the applicants adoption plans.

 Education seminars